-Short, to the point, enlightening, fun and entertaining.
+I hope you enjoyed this little book summary of Payoff.
+It is short, enlightening, fun and entertaining.
 No fluff, no clutter.
 Payoff is everything a book should be.
 Just yesterday I took a walk and thought: “Hmm, actually it hasn’t mattered much what I’ve done in life so far, I always had fun doing it.”
 My guess was that if you give everything you do your best shot, you’ll always consider it worth your while.
 Sure seems to be true for me.
 Hypothesis confirmed!

 What else can you learn from the blinks?